ashleychan0/intro_to_ds/README.md

 # intro_to_ds
-This repository contains projects and visualizations created from the Data WScience and Analytics program with UNLV.
+This repository contains projects and visualizations created from the Data Science and Analytics program with UNLV.

 ## SQL